Hagemeister, Felix (2022). "Populism and the Propagation of Far-Right Extremism." European Journal of Political Economy, 72(1): 102-116. Link.

 Under which conditions does populist success propagate far-right extremism?
 This paper examines how an information shock about the acceptance of xenophobic positions spurs an increase in far-right protests in more liberal areas in Germany.
 Using staggered state elections between 2014 and 2017 as a quasi-natural experiment and leveraging novel data, I show that far-right protests are unleashed in more liberal areas which were “shocked” by the surprising state-level results of the newly emerging right-wing populist AfD party (“Alternative für Deutschland”).
 The effect is sizeable and depends on surprise: The effect materializes only after the rightward shift of the AfD and vanishes once polling institutions correctly estimate the populist party’s success.

-Etzerodt, Søren F. (forthcoming).
+Etzerodt, Søren F. (2021).
 "Explaining Economic Growth in Advanced Capitalist Democracies: Varieties of Capitalism and Welfare Production Regimes."
-Comparative European Politics, in press.
+Comparative European Politics, 21(4): 471-493.
 Link.